JogoShugh/CoderDojoPonceSprings.Events/README.md

-# CoderDojo Ponce Springs Events
+# CoderDojo Ponce Springs Event: Sat Aug 16th, 1 to 4:15 PM

-Thanks for attending CoderDojo Ponce Springs -- **_a free and fun place where Atlanta's kids learn how to code, supported by mentors and parents!_** We hope you have a great time.
+Welcome to CoderDojo Ponce Springs -- **_the free and fun place where Atlanta's kids code, apps, games, sites, and more , supported by mentors and parents!_** We hope you have a great time.

 We are founded on the [CoderDojo.com principles](Promise.md).
 Our events are broken into two halves, in order to support beginners as well as returning students working our ongoing series tracks!

+Thanks to all our volunteers and our corporate sponsor [VersionOne](http://www.versionone.com)!

 # How do I sign up?!?